jjlong150/ExcelToGraphviz/docs/README.md

 next: /install/
 ---

-The **Relationship Visualizer** is a macro-enabled **Microsoft Excel** spreadsheet that facilitates the collection of relationship information.
-It works in conjunction with **Graphviz**, which is open-source graph visualization software.
-Graphviz's strength is the ability to generate diagrams programmatically.
-To fulfill this aim, Graphviz uses a simple but powerful graph description language known as **DOT**.

-The Relationship Visualizer removes much of the burden of understanding the DOT language.
-It allows you to express relationships through text in Excel rows and columns.
-Macros in the spreadsheet write the row and column data in DOT format into a text file, and then invoke Graphviz to read the text file and interpret the commands to create the graph.
-The resulting Graph is then displayed within Excel.
+The **Relationship Visualizer** is a **Microsoft Excel** spreadsheet that helps collect relationship information.
+It works with **Graphviz**, an open-source graph visualization software that generates diagrams programmatically using the DOT language.
+The Relationship Visualizer simplifies understanding the DOT language by allowing relationships to be expressed through text in Excel rows and columns.
+Macros in the spreadsheet write data in DOT format, which Graphviz interprets, and then displays the graph created.

 <center>